BrodieRobertson/Blackjack/README.md

 2. Updated elements for components that are already displayed.
 3. Tool tips everywhere that makes sense.
 4. Allow the user to use Enter and Esc in place of pressing Confirm/Yes Clear/No.
-5. Complete the about win which will show the game version and people who worked on the game.
+5. Complete the about window which will show the game version and people who worked on the game.
 6. Print the log to file when the game is over.
 7. Decide how many decks should be used based on the number of players.
 8. Slow down the game to allow for the user to understand what is happening without reading the log.